Suspicions of serious wrongdoing

 How to contact us

-If you have any serious concerns of this nature, we would prefer you to put them in writing; you can contact the council by the following means:
+If you have any serious concerns of this nature, we would prefer you to put them in writing; you can contact us by post, telephone or email.

 How we will treat your concern